Dym077/virtual-gallery/README.md

 The epics represent the main project parts that includes all related user stories.
 The epics were all started in the backlog, and then moved into the epics column, where they were elected according to priority(the most important were labelled with a must-have label and a milestone of priority one).
 During the start of the working process, the epics were moved into the "to-do" column, later to the "in progress" column and when they fill all acceptance criteria of the related user stiories, they were moved to the "done" column.

 ### User stories
+All the user stories have their related EPICs and are also rated accoedning to their importance, with the "must-have" being the most important and the "should have" being slinghtly less important, the "could-have" being a nice feature that could be implemented if the deadline allows it and finally the "won't have" which will not be implemented.
+A full list of the user stories and related EPICs can be found in the [README.md for the drf-api](https://github.com/Dym077/drf-api02)

 ## Agile development methodology